4.8 (200+ reviews across 5 offices)

 Here's what we do to build a strong case on your behalf:

-• Collect inspection reports, maintenance logs, and onboard electronic data to understand exactly how the truck operated during the crash.
+• Collect inspection reports, maintenance logs, black box data, and onboard electronic records to understand exactly how the truck operated during the crash

-• Review time logs, dispatch records, and training certifications to pinpoint negligence that may date back to before the collision.
+• Review time logs, dispatch records, driver qualification files, and training certifications to identify safety violations and negligence

-• Document your medical recovery, wage history, and lifestyle changes to show the accident's full impact on your physical and financial well-being.
+• Document your medical recovery, wage history, and lifestyle changes to show the accident's full impact on your life

 Florida law gives you two years from the date of a truck accident to file a personal injury claim.
 That deadline does not pause while you recover or wait for the insurance process to play out.
 The earlier you act, the easier it is to gather reliable evidence and hold the proper parties accountable.